In response to the rapidly growing influence of managed care, the pharma industry has undergone significant transformation.

 - Synchronizing managed care and brand strategies.

-- Putting sales force in the driver seat for effective pull-through.
+- Putting a sales force in the driver seat for effective pull-through.

 - Empowering commercial and market access teams with technology that delivers real-life market data.